 If this is the case, then it makes sense that you dedicate your efforts to making sure that this 20% of your client base, always has an excellent client experience, given that they generate 80% of your sales.

-Do not rest on your laurels with these clients — get granular about how you can service them better, and most of all, listen to what their changing needs are — and adapt to them swiftly.
+Do not rest on your laurels with these clients; get granular about how you can serve them better, and most of all, listen to what their changing needs are and adapt to them swiftly.

-The truth is — most clients are looking for quality products that solve their problems and not discounts.
+The truth is, most clients are looking for quality products that solve their problems, not discounts.
 Buying the cheap version often leads to buying the more expensive one to get the job done.

 It’s normal to get fearful when you’re not reaching your targets, but the only guaranteed result of discounts is lower or no margins.